Search

 Here are some more tips for safe sleep and to reduce your baby’s risk:

-- Giving your baby human milk or breastfeeding can help reduce unexplained sudden death in infancy.
+• Giving your baby human milk or breastfeeding can help reduce unexplained sudden death in infancy.
 The AAP recommends exclusive human milk feeding for up to six months.
-After that, you can continue breastfeeding for up to two years if both you and your baby want to.
+After that, you can continue breastfeeding for two years or longer, if both you and your baby want to.

 In addition to these safe sleep practices, it is very important to have support people or a group to help you during this time.
 As you navigate these phases as a parent, please know that you are not alone and that you can reach out to Dayton Children’s for help along the way.